-without touching any of the walls.
+Describe the direction of the forces you would exert in the Sim to make the object reach the target without touching any of the walls.
 Use only UP, DOWN, LEFT, and RIGHT.
-Explain your reason When would you exert these forces?
+Explain your reasoning.
+When would you exert these forces?
 Why?